Amambay Department: History

 For a long time, the land was occupied by the natives of the region and suffered the attacks of the Bandeirantes that were looking for the Guaranís, who were able to find refuge in the jungle of the area.

 After the Paraguayan War, vast expanses of land passed to the hands of foreign businessmen dedicated to exploiting yerba mate and lumber.

-Pedro Juan Caballero was found in 1893, and Bella Vista, in 1902.
+Pedro Juan Caballero was founded in 1893, and Bella Vista in 1902.
 The department of Amambay was created in 1945 as the No. 10 department of the country.
 After some reorganization it was declared as the No. 13 department.

 The population in the area was consolidated with the establishment of rural colonies dedicated to agriculture and livestock industries.

 Pedro Juan Caballero, the capital of the department, is still known by its old name, Punta Porá, used by the traveling merchants that transported yerba from Mato Grosso to Concepción.

 In 2020 Amambay, as an important drug trafficking route, while accounting for just 2.4% of the country’s population, suffered over a quarter of its murders.